 A Garnishee Notice requires the recipient to pay money owed to you, or held on your behalf, directly to ATO to reduce your debt.

-Receiving a Garnishee Notice can take away any choices you may have had.
-The ATO (Australian Taxation Office) can issue Garnishee notice to a person or business that holds money for you, or may hold money for you in the future.
+Receiving a Garnishee Notice can take away any choice you may have had as to how to use those funds.
+The ATO can issue Garnishee notice to a person or business that holds money for you, or that may hold money for you in the future.

 The following information1 is drawn from the current ATO guidelines in respect its use of coercive power to recover tax-related liabilities and other debts payable from third parties to, or holding money for, a tax debtor.